gipritchard/Space-Debris/Space Debris.md

 #### Plastic
 - Discard this card to upgrade your spaceship's debris capacity by 1.
 #### Metal
-- Discard this card to fully repair 1 spaceship or satellite in your space.
+- Discard this card to fully heal 1 spaceship or satellite in your space.
 #### Junk
-- This is a wild resource (fuel, electronics, plastic, metal) used during a Deliver action.
+- This is a wild resource (fuel, electronics, plastic, metal) used during a repair action.
 - Cannot be played as an action.

 ### Activate Satellite